Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Methodology: Bias Reduction

-The proposed adjusted variance estimators are as easy to implement as the standard IF-based variance estimators.
-It only modifies the first term in the estimated theoretical IF \eqref{eq:if-mu-aipw} by a multiplier, which is simply one plus the leverage score.
+The proposed adjusted variance estimators are as easy to implement as standard IF-based variance estimators.
+They only modify the first term in the estimated \textit{theoretical} IF \eqref{eq:if-mu-aipw} by a multiplier, which is simply one plus the leverage score.
 This multiplier accounts for the estimation error in the estimated nuisance parameter, which contributes to the overall estimation error in g-computation estimators.

 \begin{remark} Our proposal for small-sample bias adjustment is closely related to the well-known HC3 correction \citep{long2000using,mancl2001covariance}.
 The multiplier in HC3 can be written as a geometric series, $ (1-\hh_{ii})^{-1} = 1 + \hh_{ii} + \hh_{ii}^2 + \hh_{ii}^3 + \cdots, $ provided that $\hh_{ii} < 1$.
 The first two terms in this geometric series exactly constitute the multiplier in our proposal. \end{remark}